richardcornish/django-pygmentify/docs/usage.rst

 .. code-block:: bash

    $ cleancss <style>.css -o <style>.min.css

-The default output of the style file is the minified version.

 Please remember to put the ``<link>`` tag in the ``<head>`` of your document.